timm/misc/md/19summer/README.md

 models, or make blackbox models more explainable, so that human engineers can understand and appropriately trust the decisions made by software analytics models [1, 19].

-If a model is not comprehensible, there are some explanation algorithms that might mitigate that problem.
+It turns out that if a model is not comprehensible, there are several explanation algorithms that might mitigate that problem.
 For example:

 - In secondary learning, the examples given to a neural network are used to train a rule-based learner and those learners could be said to “explain” the neural net [13].